nauer/BI-Army-Knife/README.md

-REArmy-Knife
+BIArmy-Knife
 ============

-Easy to use parsing tools.
+Small and simply to use bioinformatic tools.

++ greplines
++ splitlines
++ fastagrep